5 Best VPN Apps for Android in 2020

 Yes, there is an abundance of free VPNs on the Google Play Store.
 However, I never recommend my readers to sign up with a free service, as most indulge in shady practices for earning money like selling private data to third-party services.

 These 5 recommended VPN services are the best suited for securing your Android smartphones from all kinds of online threats round the clock.

-Our top pick for best Android VPN is Surfshark because it leads the way by offering a holistic, well-performing service.
-Its fast speeds, a good server park, optimized Android app and other niche features like Netflix unblocking make it a perfect fit for satisfying your VPN needs on Android.
+Our top pick for the best Android VPN is Surfshark because it leads the way by offering a holistic, well-performing service.
+Its fast speeds, good server park, and optimized Android app make it a perfect fit for Android.